wso2/docs-mg/en/docs/how-tos/endpoints/overriding-endpoint-information/overriding-endpoints-for-developer-first-approach-apis.md

 #### Overriding multiple endpoints at runtime

 When using a developer-first approach , use the following command to start WSO2 Microgateway.
-Here the system variables are provided at server start-up to override the endpoints that correspond to the API.
+The endpoint details are provided at server start-up as command line arguments to override the endpoints of the API.

 ``` tab="Format"
 gateway <path-to-MGW-executable-file> --<endpoint-name>_<endpoint-type>_endpoint_<endpoint-index>="<endpoint_URL_1>" --<endpoint-name>_<endpoint-type>_endpoint_<endpoint-index>="<endpoint_URL_2>"